rogergcc/rogergcc/README.md

   **Here we go**

-  - 👨🏻‍💻 I’m currently working Android App for hms and gms.
+  - 👨🏻‍💻 I’m currently working Android App for HMS and GMS.
-  - 🌱 I’m currently learning MongoDb Express Android Nodejs and Google AppScript.
+  - 🌱 I’m currently learning MongoDb Express Android Nodejs and Bots.
-  - 🤔 My research interests are with  Android Mobile Geolocation and Maths etc.
+  - 🤔 My research interests are with  Android Mobile Geolocation and Maths and more.
   - 💼 I’m looking for Master Eng. degree or a position related Engineering - Mobile Security.
-  - 💬 Ask me about anything about apps & development & movies-tv, I would like to answer.
+  - 💬 Ask me about anything about apps & development & movies-tv series and rock, I would like to answer.

 ## 🔗 Connect with me